 The facility was inaugurated as a revamped and refurbished Waste Management Park capable of processing and disposing the entire trash generated in the town, by the District Collector Ms Innocent Divya on 30 October 2019.

-As on May 2020 the facility has managed to handle and sort, about 3,97,740 kgs of municipal waste.
-Around 1,63,640 kgs of designated recyclable materials have been recovered, bulked and stored and of these, 1,25,520 kgs have been transported to their respective recycling units.
+As on August 2021 the facility has managed to handle and sort, about 2,000 tonnes of municipal dry waste.
+Around 700 tonnes of designated recyclable materials have been recovered, bulked, stored and transported to their respective recycling units, and the rest have been disposed as per TNPCB norms.

 The facility has been visited by the Chairperson, State Monitoring Committee of the National Green Tribunal for Solid Waste Management in Tamil Nadu, the Honourable Justice Dr. P. Jyothimani, who was quite appreciative about its mode of functioning.
 It also serves as a model for other local bodies and organisations involved in waste management, both within the State and outside the country.